SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Related work

 \section{Related work}

 We briefly review other large-scale datasets of human evaluations of summaries that have been released and compare them to \seahorse, but note that most focus on annotating the test data, which would lead to test data contamination when training metrics.

 SummEval~\cite{fabbri-etal-2021-summeval} and RealSumm~\cite{bhandari-etal-2020-evaluating} are summarization meta-evaluation benchmarks with 12,800 and 7,742 annotations respectively.
 These benchmarks focus on a single language and single dataset: the CNN/DailyMail English summarization dataset.
-The RoSE benchmark \citep{liu2022revisiting} contains 22K summary-level annotations across 3 summarization datasets, including a subset from the CNN/DailyMail validation set, and \citet{stiennon2020learning} released 65K summary comparisons on the TL;DR dataset \citep{volske-etal-2017-tl}; however, both only consider English summarization tasks. \citet{rashkin2021measuring} focus on attribution, releasing $\sim$4.5K annotations from English summarization, table-to-text, and dialogue datasets.
+The RoSE benchmark \citep{liu2022revisiting} contains 22K summary-level annotations across 3 summarization datasets, including a subset from the CNN/DailyMail validation set, and \citet{stiennon2020learning} released 65K summary comparisons on the TL;DR dataset \citep{volske-etal-2017-tl}; however, both only consider English summarization tasks. \citet{rashkin2021measuring} focus on attribution, releasing $\sim$4.5K annotations from English summarization, table-to-text, and dialogue datasets; \citet{gekhman2023trueteacher} also release attribution annotations for 1.4M summaries, but the labels are machine-generated rather than human-annotated.
 GENIE~\citep{khashabi-etal-2022-prompt} released 17K human evaluations across 5 tasks that includes one English summarization task (XSum).

-The only other multilingual summarization evaluation dataset, to the best of our knowledge, is mFACE~\cite{mface-2022}, which has annotations for 4,500 summaries covering a broader set of languages (45 languages). mFACE focuses on one dataset (XL-Sum) and a smaller set of rated models than \seahorse.
-In Section~\ref{sec:metrics} we use mFACE as a comprehensive out-of-domain evaluation set, and view it as complementary to \seahorse, which aims to provide large-scale and diverse training data for metrics.
+The only other multilingual summarization evaluation dataset, to the best of our knowledge, is mFACE~\cite{mface-2022}, which has annotations for 31,500 summaries covering a broader set of languages (45 languages). mFACE focuses on one dataset (XL-Sum) and a smaller set of models than \seahorse.
+In \S\ref{sec:metrics} we use mFACE as a comprehensive out-of-domain evaluation set, and view it as complementary to \seahorse, which aims to provide large-scale and diverse training data for metrics.